Medically Reviewed by Poonam Sachdev on March 07, 2022

-Many allergy triggers -- such as dust, mold, and dust mites -- get tracked into your house on your shoes.
-Put out a large welcome mat so friends and family will wipe their shoes before coming inside.
-Choose a rubber mat that can be cleaned easily.
+Many allergy triggers, like pollen, move into your home on your shoes.
+Ask your friends and family to wipe them before they come inside.
+Choose a rubber mat that's easy to clean.
 Better yet, ask visitors to leave their shoes at the door.

-Typical furnace filters don't catch smaller allergens.
-Pleated paper filters with a MERV (efficiency) rating of 7 to 13 can be almost as effective as HEPA filters and can cost around $10.
-Electrostatic filters use charged fibers to trap allergens and can cost about $15 or more.
-Change filters every three months to keep your furnace working well.
-A whole-house HEPA or electrostatic filter unit can be added to your HVAC system, but the cost can be more than $300.
+Try pleated paper filters with a MERV (efficiency) rating of 7 to 13.
+They can be almost as effective as a HEPA filter.
+Or go for an electrostatic one that uses charged fibers to trap allergens.
+Change filters every 3 months to keep your furnace working well.
+A more expensive option is a whole-house HEPA or electrostatic filter unit that's added to your heating and air-conditioning system.

 Electronic Air Cleaners

-Using a neti pot to irrigate your nasal passages may help ease your allergy symptoms.
-Fill the pot with lukewarm saline solution made with sterile or distilled water or boiled and cooled tap water.
-Tilt your head over the sink, then pour the salt water into one nostril and let it drain out of the other.
-The pots, which are available at health food and drugstores, sell for around $10 and have instructions.
+You can ease your allergy symptoms if you clean out the passageways of your nose.
+Fill the pot with lukewarm salt water made with sterile or distilled water.
+Or use boiled tap water after it cools down.
+Tilt your head over the sink, then pour the liquid into one nostril and let it drain out of the other.
 You can also use a bulb syringe or rinse bottle.

 OTC Allergy Medications